FeatureCloud/fc-template/README.md

 - `send_to_server`: should be called only for clients to send their data to the coordinator.
 - `get_clients_data`: Should be called only for the coordinator to wait for the clients until receiving their data.
   For each split, corresponding clients' data will be yield back alongside splits name.
+Developers can treat the output as a generator, which gets the next splits data on demand.
 - `wait_for_server`: Should be called only for clients to wait for coordinator until receiving broadcasted data.
 - `broadcast`: should be called only for the coordinator to broadcast the same date to all clients.

+## Developing FeatureCloud Applications
+There are two recommended way to implement apps using this template.
+One is extending AppLogic to define states, transition between them, communicate results to other clients, and app computations.
+And separating app flow and data communication from computations, which will be elaborated next in terms of defining CustomLogic and CustomApp.

-## CustomLogic
+### CustomLogic
-`CustomLogic` is an extension class of `AppLogic`, which defines all the states, determines the first state, and, more importantly, implements the flow between states.
+`CustomLogic` is an extension of `AppLogic`, which defines all the states, determines the first state, and, more importantly, implements the flow between states.
 Besides, controlling the flow, generally, we categorize states' tasks as operational and/or communicational.
 For communicational states responsible for sharing or receiving data, the method will be fully implemented and assigned to the state in `CustomLogic` class.
 For others, only the flow related part will be implemented here, and the operation happens in `CustomApp` class.
 All the data-related attributes, shared among clients, should be introduced in `CustomLogic`.

-### Attributes
+#### Attributes
 - `parameters`: A dictionary that can contain any data that should be shared.
 - `workflows_states`: A dictionary that can signal any messages to the coordinator or vice versa.

-### Methods
+#### Methods
 Methods are highly diverse regarding the target application; however, almost every application should include initializing and finalizing state and method.
 - `init_state`
 - `read_input`
 - `final_step`

-## CustomApp
+### CustomApp
 `CustomApp` is an extension of `CustomLogic` that introduces all the required attributes and methods to execute the app's task.
 Each state's method call its corresponding superclass method in `CustomLogic` to change the flow to the next state, which was previously implemented.